unikraft/docs/content/en/docs/concepts/_index.md

 environments must be trusted to not interfere or intercept the data passed through the virtualized instance and must be trusted to keep the underlying system secure.
-This level of trust depends on many factors, where even one weakness could lead to the security benefits offered by unikernels mute.
+This level of trust depends on many factors, where even one weakness could make the security benefits offered by unikernels moot.

 By tailoring the OS, libraries and tools to the particular needs of your specifically targeted application, a Unikraft unikernel image is both highly